-Students will take a series of Minor and Major Assessments throughout the year.
+Students will take a series of Formative and Interim Assessments throughout the year.
 Students will earn between 1 and 5 points for each assessment based on the percentage correct on each assessment.

 93 – 100 = 5 points